julianl05/506-final-project/README.md

   brew install libomp
   ```
 - **Operating System:** macOS, Linux, or Windows with WSL.
 Makefile is not setup to work with Windows.

+### Github Workflow
+- Note that I have a simple test workflow setup in `.github/workflows/test.yml`.
+The workflow runs on push and pull and does a couple basic tests.
 ---
 ## Introduction